-While lack of sleep can contribute to the state of your eyes and the skin surround it, there are other factors that contributes to the ballooning of the bags under the eyes.
+While lack of sleep can contribute to the state of your eyes and the skin surrounding it, there are other factors that contribute to the ballooning of the bags under the eyes.

-Unhealthy habits, which lack of sleep is a part of, plays a significant role in the state of puffiness of your eyes.
-Daily habits like constantly rubbing and tugging the skin around the eyes can cause inflammation and allergic reactions.
-Eating too much salty foods can cause fluid retention.
+Unhealthy habits, which lack of sleep is a part of, play a significant role in the state of puffiness of your eyes.
+Daily habits, like constantly rubbing and tugging the skin around the eyes, can cause inflammation and allergic reactions.
+Bingeing on salty foods can cause fluid retention.
 Drinking too much alcohol and not enough water, a combination sure to result in dehydration.
-Fearing some sort of drought, body begins to store fluids in those same eye bags.
+Fearing some sort of drought, the body begins to store fluids in those same eye bags.
 All these habits can show in more ways than one, on the skin, especially around your eyes.

 Too much caffeine, like alcohol and salt, is dehydrating and damaging to the body.
-Conversely, coffee granules on the skin helps to improve blood circulation and even de-puff bloating skin.
+Conversely, coffee granules on the skin help to improve blood circulation and even de-puff bloated skin.

 The trick is finding the right product with only the freshest and finest coffee granules, gentle enough to handle the sensitive area around the eyes.
-Close your eyes, apply the product with feather-light pressure and rinse thoroughly.
+Close your eyes, apply the product with feather-light pressure, and rinse thoroughly.
 Say hi to awaken eye-area.
-As a rule, on products you haven’t tried before, patch test first.
+As a rule, when about to use products you haven’t tried before, patch test first.

-If the swelling comes with itchiness and redness, then the swelling can be an part of an allergic reaction.
-Irritating eye-makeup and eye skincare, environmental irritants such as pollution, dust and pollen, even allergies to animals can puff up the eyes.
+If the swelling comes with itchiness and redness, then the swelling can be a part of an allergic reaction.
+Irritating eye-makeup and eye skincare, environmental irritants such as pollution, dust, and pollen, even pet allergies, can puff up the eyes.

 When outdoors, wearing SPF 30 or higher and wearing sunglasses can greatly improve the health of your eyes and the area of skin around them.

-Face yoga and under-eye exercises seems to help strengthen the weak muscles.
+Face yoga and under-eye exercises seem to help strengthen the weak muscles.
 Those with severe lower lid baggage and upper lid puffiness may opt for clinical procedures such as laser blepharoplasty.